"How did you, a single Canadian woman (with absolutely no relevant skills or training), end up owning a private yacht charter business in Turkey?

 - No winter - winter sucks!

 After several months of reflection and planning, I moved to Turkey and established Arkadaslik Yachting.
-It wasn’t easy, and I’m sure I’ve made some (many???) bad decisions and mistakes along the way.
-But, in three short years, I’ve created a new life for myself with a home, a family and a business I’m proud of.
+It wasn't easy, and I'm sure I've made some (many???) bad decisions and mistakes along the way.
+But, in just a few short years, I've created a new life for myself with a home, a family and a business I'm proud of.

-That’s the short answer to how I ended up living the life I have.
+That's the short answer to how I ended up living the life I do.
 Do you have questions?
-Let me know and I’ll do my best to give you answers.
+Comments?
+Feedback?
+Feel free to send me an e-mail to connect.
+And, if you enjoyed this article, please consider sharing it on social media!